marcelopazzo/distance-api/README.md

   * `DELETE: /locations/:location_id/paths/:id`

 ### Usage
 The api can be used with any REST client.
-This is a sample using `curl`:
+This is just a sample using `curl`:

 ```shell
 $ curl -v -H "Content-Type: application/json" -d '{"name": "SP"}' http://distance-api.herokuapp.com/locations